MatthewMarinets/ap_sc2_notes/playing_the_beta.md

     * "cd" is short for "change directory"
     * `cd ..` will go up one folder level (e.g. from `D:/example/subfolder` to `D:/example`)
     * auto-complete a folder name by hitting tab
-  * run `git clone https://github.com/Ziktofel/Archipelago.git` to clone (download) the repository
+  * run `git clone https://github.com/ArchipelagoMW/Archipelago.git` to clone (download) the repository
     * This may take several seconds
     * This will create a new folder called `Archipelago/`; you can check it exists with `dir`
   * `cd` into the new `Archipelago/` folder
 * run `git status` to verify the git repository is initialized correctly
-  * This should say what branch you're on; if you're not on `sc2-next`, change to it with `git checkout sc2-next`
+  * This should say what branch you're on; if you're not on `main`, change to it with `git checkout main`
 * In future, you can get the latest updates by just running `git pull` from this location

 ## Running
 It is recommended that the first time you run from source, you run from a command-prompt.
 This is because if there is an error, the command prompt will stay open so you can read it and ask for help.
 You can run by double-clicking files in the explorer, but the terminal will close instantly on error.

 * Open or an Administrator command-prompt in `D:/example/Archipelago`
   * You can get an administrator terminal when you start cmd by right-clicking it and selecting "run as administrator"